MicrosoftDocs/VBA-Docs/api/Excel.WebOptions.LocationOfComponents.md

 ## Remarks

-Office Web components are automatically downloaded with the specified web page if the  **[DownloadComponents](Excel.WebOptions.DownloadComponents.md)** property is set to **True**, the components are not already installed, the path is valid and points to a location that contains the necessary components, and the user has a valid Microsoft Office license.
+Office Web components are automatically downloaded with the specified webpage if the  **[DownloadComponents](Excel.WebOptions.DownloadComponents.md)** property is set to **True**, the components are not already installed, the path is valid and points to a location that contains the necessary components, and the user has a valid Microsoft Office license.

 ## See also